 A deck is a bonus feature that not every home has, adding valuable outdoor living space.
-To be able to enjoy this space, you want to ensure that your deck is safe.
+To be able to enjoy this space, you want to ensure that your deck is safe, structurally sound, and built up to code.
 Older decks age from weather and use, which is why it’s important to regularly inspect your deck.
 Learn about 3 signs your deck needs to be repaired below.

 If you do not have a deck to inspect, learn about how to hire a deck company here and have a deck built for you to enjoy this summer.